 Students ages 8 and older are required to attend a placement class for placement into the appropriate class level.
 Placement is based on age, technique, physique, personal strength and maturity.

-World-renowned choreographer Ben Stevenson, O.B.E. has served as the Artistic Director for Texas Ballet Theater since 2003.
-His extraordinary skill and tireless effort has elevated Texas Ballet Theater to international acclaim.
+World-renowned choreographer Ben Stevenson, O.B.E. served as the Artistic Director for Texas Ballet Theater from 2003-2022, and was named Artistic Director Laureate in 2022.
+His extraordinary skill and tireless effort have elevated Texas Ballet Theater to international acclaim.
 A true visionary, Ben’s contributions to the company inspire every performance.

 Originally from Boston, Massachusetts, Kathryn Warakomsky-Li began studying ballet at the age of 14 in Springfield, Virginia with Oleg Tupine.
 She graduated from the State University of New York at Purchase with a Bachelor of Fine Arts degree in Dance.
 She was invited to join the Ballet de Santiago under the direction of Ivan Nagy where she rose to the status of principal dancer.
 In 1989 Ms. Warakomsky-Li joined Houston Ballet and became the Principal dancer.
 With over 20 years of performance experience, Warakomsky-Li has held lead roles in nearly all the major classical ballets including Swan Lake, Nutcracker, Sleeping Beauty, Giselle, Romeo and Juliet, Cinderella, Cleopatra, Etudes and Coppelia.